Shirley Cruz: Club career

 Cruz appeared in all 22 league matches (starting 20) during the 2008–09 season, which saw Lyon win their third straight title.
 She also appeared in all seven UEFA Women's Cup matches, where Lyon suffered elimination in the semi-finals after losing 2–4 on aggregate to German club FCR 2001 Duisburg.
 On 18 September 2009, Cruz, for the first time, signed with Lyon under professional terms (previously contracts were semi-professional) after agreeing to a two-year contract, which will keep her at the club until 2011.
 Cruz got off to a quick start for the 2009–10 season scoring a hat trick in the opening league match against AS Montigny-le-Bretonneux, which ended in a 6–0 victory.

 Cruz signed with Chinese Women's Super League team Jiangsu Suning in January 2018.

 In March 2020, Cruz signed with OL Reign for the 2020 NWSL season, which due to the pandemic, was reformatted and condensed to shorter post tournament style competitions, the Challenge Cup and Fall Series.
-In December 2020, Cruz resigned with Reign for the 2021 NWSL season.
+In December 2020, Cruz re-signed with Reign for the 2021 NWSL season.
 In December 2021, OL Reign waived the rights to Cruz and she left the club.

+Cruz returned to Alajuelense in 2022 and captained the club to its third, fourth, and fifth championships in the 2022 Apertura and Clausura, and 2023 Apertura.
+After the last championship, Cruz suggested that it would be her last before retirement.
+She had previously stated her intent to retire from football after the 2023 FIFA Women's World Cup.

+In the 2023 Apertura championship match's second leg on 3 June 2023, the team rallied from a 1–4 first-leg deficit against Sporting F.C. to win the title 5–4 on aggregate.
+After the match, Cruz told reporters that when Natalia Mills scored the series-winning fourth goal of the second leg, Mills told her, "Así se tiene que retirar" ("This is how (you) have to retire").

+On June 8, 2023, after unexpectedly not being selected to the national team roster for the 2023 FIFA Women's World Cup, Cruz announced her retirement from football on social media.